 Newspaper ad sales for last year were off by 16.6 percent, which the NAA said was the worse 12 months in the recorded history of the industry.

-Online news Sports coverage
+Category: Online news

 The NAA reported this week that the Dallas Morning News’ high school sports Website, HS GameTime, now averages nearly 2 million pageviews a month.
 Visit the site and look at it as a treasure trove of ideas for what you could be doing for the high schools in your readership area.
 Football season is just around the corner, and now is a great time to tool up a Website that can draw all kinds of fan interest – and advertising dollars.
 GameTime generates so much traffic because it offers what no newspaper has the news hole to do – stats, scores and schedules, standings, rankings, videos, slide shows, and the like.
 Plus, they let readers submit photos and videos of their teams.
 To that, you should add videos of your band at halftime, cheerleaders doing their routines, and photos and videos of what’s happening in the stands and on the bench during the games – all the off-action stuff that we never have room for in the paper but people love to see.